dsnopek/panelizer-d8-prototype/README.txt

 INITIAL CONFIGURATION

-Visit Configuration >> Panelizer to enable the module for the entities you need.
+Visit Structure >> Panelizer to enable the module for the entities you need.
 You may need to visit Site Building >> Pages and enable the appropriate pages for supported entities.

 Note that in all cases, modifying Panelizer settings for an entity requires update privileges for that entity.